 FSCOR 702 Mock Trial Capstone

 Prerequisite(s): 30 graduate credits in Forensic Studies, including all FSCOR courses.
-(Note: Students are not permitted to take another course concurrently, except by permission of the Program Coordinator)
+(Note: Students are not permitted to take another course concurrently, except by permission of the Department Chair)

-Students participating in the summer mock trial session, must be in residence for the entire week of trial.
+Students participating in the summer mock trial session must be in residence for the entire week of the proceeding.